 It's tempting when dreaming up your soap recipes to mix in dried flower petals.
 Crushed rose petals, lavender buds, and bluebonnets—there are so many to choose from.
 Adding flowers works just fine in melt and pour soap, but unfortunately, very few flowers retain their color in cold process soap.
 Exposure to the lye in the saponification process turns flowers brown or black as the soap cures.
 That doesn’t prevent you from using them; just realize that red rose petals become black rose petals, and lavender buds become little brown buds.

-About the only commonly available flowers that retain their original color in cold process soaps are dried calendula blooms, also known as pot marigolds.
+The only commonly available flower that retains their original color in cold process soaps is dried calendula blooms, also known as pot marigolds.

 To add flowers to cold process soap:

 - Add the flower petals to the soap right at trace during the soap making process

 They retain their color beautifully and add a lovely texture to the soap.

 How to Add Flowers to Melt and Pour Soap Making

 If you are determined to make soap with dried flowers, you'll have better luck with the melt and pour soap making method.
 When you work with a clear base, you can see the flowers embedded in the soap.
 The selection of usable flowers is much greater with melt and pour soap than with cold process soap.
 In addition to calendula, try dried rose petals, lavender buds, bachelor button or cornflower petals.

 To add flowers to melt and pour soap:

 - Place the flowers in the mold and then pour in the liquid soap, leaving a little space at the top of the mold.